Beyond-Logic/Card-Component-UI/README.md

 ### Useful resources

-- [resource 1](https://stackoverflow.com/questions/36679649/how-to-add-a-color-overlay-to-a-background-image) - This stackoverflow question help me figure out how to add color overlay to a background-image.
+- [resource](https://stackoverflow.com/questions/36679649/how-to-add-a-color-overlay-to-a-background-image) - This stackoverflow question help me figure out how to add color overlay to a background-image.

 ## Author